 Kathleen St. Villier Hill is the Director of the Elijah Cummings Youth Program, a joint collaboration between the Baltimore Jewish Council and Congressman Elijah Cummings.
 Kathleen is responsible for managing all aspects of the two-year fellowship program in which teens develop skills that help them become leaders who promote inter-ethnic, racial and religious understanding.
 Prior to joining the Baltimore Jewish Council, Kathleen spent nine years at For Love of Children (FLOC) in Washington, DC.
 While at FLOC, Kathleen managed a college access and success program for 200 students and helped FLOC enhance program offerings for middle school, high school and postsecondary students.
-Kathleen received a Bachelor's degree in Women Studies and History from the University of Maryland, College Park.
+Kathleen received a Bachelor’s degree in Women Studies and History from the University of Maryland, College Park and a Master’s degree in Community Education and Leadership from Stevenson University.